 “You’re such a brave girl,” I patted her scrawny back affectionately.

 “Meg?
 Are you an angel?” she pulled back and looked at me seriously.

 “No, sweetie.
 I’m just Meg.”
 I helped her sit back on the bench seat and moved to stand.

 “I like the way your Grammy thinks,” I smiled.
 Reaching out, I smoothed her wild, red curls away from her innocent eyes.
 Ashley grinned widely, leaning into my hand like an affectionate kitten.

 Evan shut the hood of the car.
 “All set,” he said.

 “I have to go, Ashley,” I said softly.

 “You’re more than welcome, little one.”
 After Maze jumped out of the car, I waved once more before hurrying to our SUV.

 Three minutes down the highway, we passed two speeding police cars.
 I thought a simple prayer for the little soul I left behind.Start writing here ...

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, Karen LuellenWrite a Review